freeradical13/freeradical13.github.io/index.md

 The [peripheral nervous system][] includes nervous tissue besides the brain and spinal cord.
 [Nerves][] are bundles of axons.

+#### Cellular Communication

+A [signaling pathway][] (or signaling cascade, or biochemical cascade) is a series of chemical reactions initiated by a hydrophobic external stimulus (or first messenger) such as a non-steroid hormone which cannot cross the cell membrane (e.g. Glucagon).
+The stimulus causes second mesengers which start the process of [signal transduction][] which triggers effectors to take action.

+One common second messenger is [Cyclic AMP][] (or cAMP). cAMP activates [Protein Kinase A][] (PKA) which leads to downstream effects.

 #### Epithelial Tissue

 [Epithelial tissue][] lines the surface of organs, blood vessels, some inner cavities in organs, and the epidermis (or skin).
 The main type of cell in epithelium is the epithelial cell.